Patient Stories

 In closing…

 Remember, coping with chronic pain is highly individualized, and what works for one person may not work for another.
 It is crucial to work closely with your healthcare provider to find a personalized approach that addresses your specific needs and goals.
-Some herbal remedies, and more recently CBD/THC may also be beneficial, but this should be discussed with your healthcare professional.
+Some herbal remedies, and more recently CBD/THC may also be beneficial, but you should discuss with your healthcare professional.

 It is my hope that you found the information in this article not only useful, but helpful from a mental health perspective.
 I believe the more chronic pain sufferers can share their experiences, as I have, and share what has worked for them, the better off we all are!